 The table below is an example of one way to setup the constraints for the procurement of AS.
 There are other ways to setup the required constraints for the procurement of AS.
 For example instead of a constraint to enforce a minimum amount of CR procurement from SCED dispatchable Resources (CR1), the constraint could be replaced with another constraint that enforces a maximum amount of CR procurement for non-SCED dispatchable Resources (CR2).

 More discussion is required - both for the selection of constraints and the setup of the MCPCs for the different AS.

+Note 1: As an illustration, the table below shows how the constraints need to be setup to have a limit on the maximum procurement of AS from demand side or a minimum amount of AS that needs to be procured from supply side:

+PFR and FFR constraints are setup so that

+Ratio that equivalences 1 MW of FFR with R MW of PFR is incorporated

+Limit on the maximum procurement from FFR1, FFR2

+CR and SR constraints are setup so that there is a minimum procurement target of CR and SR from Generation Resources

+FRRS-Up and FRRS-Dn constraints are setup so there is a limit on the maximum procurement of these AS